Los Angeles Felony Crime Defense Lawyers

 After being shoved into the back of a police car, you may be at a lost as to what to do next.
 You may not have even been aware that you were being investigated.
 Few of us expect to be arrested and charged with a crime at any point in our lives, especially not a crime as serious as a felony.
 The terrifying truth is, if you are convicted of a felony crime, you could spend years, maybe even decades, behind bars.

-That is why you need to work with one of our skilled criminal defense attorneys.
+That is why you need to work with one of our skilled Los Angeles felony defense attorneys.
 We at Werksman Jackson & Quinn LLP specialize in high-profile cases, meaning we almost only represent those charged with felony crimes.
 If you are facing trial in Los Angeles, then call our firm at (213) 688-0460 today.
 The faster you call, the more time we have to work on your case and get you the best possible outcome.

 In California, there are two main categories of crime: felonies and misdemeanors.
 Which one you are convicted of will determine a great deal about the penalties you have to face.
 Of the two, misdemeanors are considered the more minor crimes.
 Typically, a misdemeanor conviction will lead to less than one year in jail, if you receive any jail time at all.
 For a misdemeanor, you may instead get community service or probation.